 As an entrepreneur, there are vital tools that help to continually propel your business forward.

-I love it when someone I follow puts out a post on what they use that helps their business run smoothly.
+I love it when someone I follow posts on what they use to help their business run smoothly.

-I'm sure I found out about 1 or 2 of these tools from other entrepreneurs.
+I'm sure I found out about 1 or 2 of these tools from other entrepreneurs, even.

 Their lists helped me, so I'm going to pay it forward.

 Snag my 12 tools (and comparable tools for all users if I've listed an Apple-only product—I won't leave you hanging, promise) and see if you can apply any of them to your business.